-CEO of MIGAS Craig Westwood said, this hallmark apprenticeship program is about local jobs for local people and we can’t be more excited for the Western Downs region.
+CEO of MIGAS Craig Westwood said this hallmark apprenticeship program is about local jobs for local people and the team can’t be more excited for the Western Downs region.

 “We’re looking for people from all walks of life that are genuinely interested in the trade.
-The recruitment process is highly competitive, and we encourage those interested to attend their local information session to see how they can stand out from the pack.
+The recruitment process is highly competitive, and we encourage those interested to attend their local information session to see how they can stand out from the pack," said Mr Westwood.

 “At MIGAS we know that no apprentice journey is easy, these roles will be challenging and far from routine, but they will also be very rewarding.
-Together with QGC we aim to support and mentor the successful candidates over the course of their training to develop the very best tradespeople for the region," said Mr Westwood.
+Together with QGC we aim to support and mentor the successful candidates over the course of their training to develop the very best tradespeople for the region."